This Asian BBQ Chicken has a fun Asian flavor to it. I love using chicken thighs but you could use chicken breasts too.

 - Refrigerate for a minimum of 4 hours, but overnight is best

-- Preheat a grill (or an indoor grill pan or broiler)
+- Preheat a grill (or an indoor grill pan or broiler) or preheat oven to 350 degrees F.

 - Spray cooking surface with cooking spray and place chicken on it to cook